-“Right after birth I heard those three cursed words; the husband stitch,” one Redditor recently recalled in a post best read aloud by a campfire.
+“Right after birth I heard those three cursed words; the husband stitch,” one Redditor recalled in a post.
 “What bothers me the most is that every nurse and receptionist I talk to from my old practice (where the doctor who stitched me up works) speaks and acts as if all of this is in my imagination.”

 “I haven’t been able to run, use a tampon or have sex for 15 months,” another anonymous woman posted on The Bump after she was stitched “ALL the way up” due to severe tearing.
 “PLEASE learn from my mistake,” she urged readers.

-Speaking of which, the average baby’s head is about 11.4 centimeters in diameter, and it’s expected to pass through the average vagina, which is only 2.1 to 3.5 centimeters in diameter during birth.
-Sure, a delivering woman’s body releases hormones to help loosen ligaments and muscles to make way for that giant baby head; contractions do their part too, and the cervix gets credit for dilating, but it’s by no means a perfect system.
-Spontaneous vaginal tears still occur anywhere from 44 to 79 percent of the time and can range from superficial first-degree tears that don’t require stitches, to third and fourth-degree lacerations that go through the vaginal tissue, perineal skin and muscles, and sometimes all the way through anal sphincter and tissue underneath it.
+Speaking of which, the average baby’s head is about 11.4 centimeters in diameter, and it’s expected to pass through the average vagina, which is only 2.1 to 3.5 centimeters in diameter during childbirth.
+Sure, a delivering body releases hormones to help loosen ligaments and muscles to make way for that giant baby head; contractions do their part too; and the cervix gets credit for dilating.
+But it’s by no means a perfect system.
+Spontaneous vaginal tears still occur anywhere from 44 to 79 percent of the time and can range from superficial first-degree tears that don’t require stitches to third and fourth-degree lacerations that go through the vaginal tissue, perineal skin and muscles, and sometimes all the way through the anal sphincter and tissue underneath it.
 Pooping on the table isn’t nearly as graphic of a possibility, by comparison.

-While episiotomies can be necessary and life-saving in rare instances, the research was clear—as a routine procedure, it made no sense to cut the perineum prophylactically.
+Although episiotomies can be necessary and life-saving in rare instances, the research was clear — as a routine procedure, it made no sense to cut the perineum prophylactically.

-Meanwhile, the increasingly profitable vaginal laxity market has given moms concerned about what birth has done to their bodies another option—vaginal rejuvenation.
+Meanwhile, the increasingly profitable vaginal laxity market has given moms concerned about what birth has done to their bodies another option: vaginal rejuvenation.
 It’s never done immediately after birth, and for good reason.
-There’s too much swelling and edema in the vaginal area to do anything cosmetic before it heals.
-But vaginal rejuvenation can cost up to $8,000 and is not typically covered by insurance for the same reason that it won’t improve sex much—it’s cosmetic.
-“The musculature internally is still very lax which I don’t think would increase either partner’s pleasure during sex,” Brown explains.
+There’s too much swelling in the vaginal area to do anything cosmetic before it heals.
+But vaginal rejuvenation can cost up to $8,000 and is not typically covered by insurance for the same reason that it won’t improve sex much: It’s cosmetic.
+“The musculature internally is still very lax, which I don’t think would increase either partner’s pleasure during sex,” Brown explains.

-At the same time, it is clear that what was once very real and flawed procedure has evolved into something more mythical today, blurring the lines between fact and fiction.
-Many women who give birth, especially for the first time, will require some stitching whether they have an episiotomy or not, to limit incontinence.
-And many, perhaps due to message boards and hushed rumors, will assume they’ve fallen victim to a husband stitch.
-When in fact it’s less likely that anything unethical has happened, and more likely that they happened to overhear the phrase “husband stitch” thrown around by inconsiderate bystanders during a messy birth.
+At the same time, it is clear that what was once a very real and flawed procedure has evolved into something more mythical today, blurring the lines between fact and fiction.
+Many people who give birth, especially for the first time, will require some stitching whether they have an episiotomy or not, to limit incontinence.
+And many, perhaps due to message boards and hushed rumors, will assume they’ve fallen victim to a husband stitch when in fact it’s less likely that anything unethical has happened, and more likely that they happened to overhear the phrase “husband stitch” thrown around by inconsiderate bystanders during a messy birth.

 Richardson suspects most patients who think they have a husband stitch are probably wrong.
 And regardless of the outcome, they’re likely to blame the husband stitch.
 If they are fortunate enough to have a successful recovery and great sex, Richardson says, it’s the husband stitch that saved the day.
 If they struggle, it’s also the husband stitch.